-Our goal here is to have a non-Abelian gauge symmetry which includes the Abelian theory as the special case when the Lie algebra involved is Abelian.
+Our goal here is to have a non-Abelian 2-form gauge symmetry which includes the Abelian 2-form theory as the special case when the Lie algebra involved is Abelian.
 This criterium is not matched by any existing construction in literatures.
-Assuming the existence of an action and gauge transformation laws, a no-go theorem \cite{no-go} states that it does not exist any nontrivial deformation of the Abelian 2-form gauge theory.
-One of their assumptions was the ''locality'' for the action and the gauge transformation laws.
-In particular, Lorentz symmetry was {\em not} assumed. \\
+Note that assuming the existence of an action and gauge transformation laws, a no-go theorem \cite{no-go} states that it does not exist any nontrivial deformation of the Abelian 2-form gauge theory.
+We notice that one of their assumptions was the "{\em locality}'' for the action and the gauge transformation laws.
+Also, the Lorentz symmetry was {\em not} assumed. \\

 The non-existence of a local action for multiple M5-branes was argued in another way by Witten \cite{Witten}.
 The M5-branes system is known to have conformal symmetry, which implies that upon double dimension reduction, the 4+1 dimensional action should be proportional to $ \int d^5 x {1\over R}. $ On the other hand, the reduction of a 5+1 dimensional local action on a circle should give $ \int d^5 x ~2\pi R $, which has the opposite dependence on $R$.
 As long as we assume a Lorentz-covariant formulation for M5-branes without explicit reference to the compactifiation radius $R$ except through the measure of integration, this gives a strong argument against the Lagrangian formulation of multiple M5-branes. \\